karakum-team/karakum/docs/guides/Basic_usage.md

 external class MyClass
 ```

-It is obviously an incorrect code, that is why Karakum tries to emulate TypeScript namespaces using Kotlin objects.
+It is obviously incorrect code, that is why Karakum tries to emulate TypeScript namespaces using Kotlin objects.
-But in our case, the declared namespace is actually global, it just says to Typescript that there is JS module
+But in our case, the declared namespace is actually global, it just tells TypeScript that there is a JS module
 `js-file-download`.
-But we already declared this piece of information in `@file:JsModule("js-file-download")`,
+Since we already declared this piece of information in `@file:JsModule("js-file-download")`,
-so we can just skip this namespace declaration.
+we can just skip this namespace declaration.
 Now we can write a simple plugin for Karakum to customize this
 behaviour.
-Let's create `karakum/plugins/convertNamespace.js` file in our project and write next code there:
+Let's create `karakum/plugins/convertNamespace.js` file in our project and write the following code there:

 ```javascript
 const ts = require("typescript");